CranioSacral Therapy for TMJ Relief

 Many people believe TMJ care starts at the jaw.
 In reality, the jaw is often responding to

-tension patterns in the neck, skull, and nervous system.
+tension patterns in the neck, skull, pelvis, and nervous system.

 This is where CranioSacral Therapy (CST) can be incredibly supportive.